eR-Biostat/Courses/README.md

 * Notes for the course.
 * Slides for the course.
 * R programs, ready to use, which contain all data and R code for the all examples and illustrations discussed in the course.
-* YouTube tutorials.
+* Online and YouTube tutorials.
-* Homework assignments.
-* Example of exams.

 # Available courses: